hfolcot/lyrics-finder/README.md

 for the list of tracks on that album.
 This will then return the list of tracks with the option to view the lyrics, again with a button as in getTrack().

+### returnLyrics() [2 > 3 AND 6 > 7]

+This function is invoked when any button within a list of songs is clicked.
+The track ID of the selected song is passed through from the previous function.
+The function uses two separate ajax calls.
+The first is used to get data from the track.get in the API and plucks the track name from this so that it can be displayed as a title.
+A second call is then made to matcher.lyrics.get to return the lyrics themselves.
+If there are no lyrics to return, a custom error message is displayed within the container element.

 ## Design

 The layout of the page has been kept very basic to keep the methods obvious and simple.
 A dark background image has been used which is gentle on the eye and doesn't draw the user's attention.
 The colour scheme tries to match this image as much as possible and was created with Coolors.co.
+The data is returned in a table with appropriate headers.

 ## Testing